 - Pelvic exam

-- Pap smear if needed (not every year)
+- Pap test if needed (they are not needed every year)

 - Breast exams

-Most insurances provide preventive services, including well-woman visits.
-You will need to check with your specific plan to see how often these visits are covered, what is covered and any costs that may be associated with these visits.
-Some insurances, for example, may only pay for a mammogram every other year.
-It is important to know your specific plan.
+Most insurance plans cover preventive services, including well-woman visits.
+You will need to check with your specific plan to see how often it covers these visits, what is covered exactly, and if you are responsible for any costs.
+Some insurance plans, for example, may only pay for a mammogram every other year.
+It is important to know the coverage for your specific plan, so you’re not surprised by any expenses.

-While the well-woman visit is often talked about as a single, annual visit, it doesn’t always stop there.
-For example, if you’ve got a history of breast cancer in your family, your provider might decide that you should get a mammogram.
-The mammogram will likely be scheduled at a different time and place.
+For example, if you’ve got a history of breast cancer in your family, your provider might recommend a mammogram, which will likely be scheduled at a different time and place.
+Or your doctor may recommend blood tests and then call or message you with the results.

 - When was the first day of your last menstrual cycle?